 Your thermostat is an important part of your HVAC system.
 And, while you may not think about it much, it’s likely to become top-of-mind when there’s a problem.
 For example, when your thermostat is blank, it’s usually a clear sign that the batteries are dead and need to be replaced.
 But, what about when it’s blinking?
 Is it something to be concerned about?
 And, what action do you need to take?
-Here’s what you need to know.
+Here’s what you need to know about your blinking thermostat.

 Why is the thermostat screen blinking?